Sarsoo/sarsooxyz.hugo/content/posts/draught/index.md

 _I wrote a checkers game with a computer AI player that runs locally in the browser using compiled Rust + WASM.
 An AI can take a long time to make a move if you let it look many moves in the future, using compiled Rust allows a smarter computer player than if the player were run in Javascript._

 I wanted to play with Rust + WASM to see what could be done in the browser without Javascript, previously I knew little about either beyond the basic tutorials.
 In my masters AI module, I studied adversarial game models including the [MiniMax algorithm](https://en.wikipedia.org/wiki/Minimax).
 This algorithm generates a tree of possible moves and compares scores to decide which move should be made.
-Generating this tree can be expensive as it explodes exponentially, as such it would be a good candidate to try and speed up using compiled Rust over interpreted Javascript.
-If I'm honest, I'm not crazy passionate about checkers but I thought it would be a cool application of some of my uni theory
+Generating this tree can be expensive as it explodes exponentially, I thought it would be a good candidate to try and speed up using compiled Rust over interpreted Javascript.
+If I'm honest, I'm not crazy passionate about checkers but I thought it would be a cool application of some of my uni theory.

 {{< figure src="checkers-board.png" alt="checkers board" caption="Standard checkers board rendered on an HTML canvas using Rust" >}}

 The project took about 3 weeks off and on.
 Initially, I wanted to model the game board without the off-diagonal pieces that aren't played on.
 This would have helped reduce the memory footprint of each board which would be ideal when we are going to be handling a lot.
 Unfortunately, this significantly increased the complexity of modelling piece movements - after some trial and error I resorted to just modelling the whole board.

 The MiniMax algorithm was also a bit of a pain.
 The algorithm relies on a tree structure for which I used the [IndexTree crate](https://crates.io/crates/indextree).
 Instead of using pointers between nodes that could rely on unsafe code, this library instead relies on a single backing array of nodes.
-Working out how to effectively create, populate and traverse the trees while following the borrow checker's rules was an effective learning exercise.
+Working out how to effectively create, populate and traverse the trees while following the borrow checker's rules was a good test.

 {{< figure src="screenshot.png" caption="Javascript UI with a Rust-controlled canvas" >}}